Caprese Salad is an easy Mediterranean salad prepared with a handful of fresh ingredients.

 Step 3

-Either arrange salad the traditional way by placing a basil leaves to a mozzarella slice and a tomato slice (for the Italian flag) or place all ingredients in salad bowl.
+Layer the salad the traditional way by placing a basil leaf to a mozzarella slice and a tomato slice (for the Italian flag).
+Arrange on a serving platter.

-Sprinkle with olive oil, salt and black pepper (optional).
+Sprinkle with olive oil, salt and black pepper.

 Getting and using the right ingredients for your Caprese salad is crucial!